J. D. Kennedy (c. 1880)

 After the War

-Politician: member of the South Carolina state house of representatives, 1878-82 - serving the last two years as Lt Governor, and candidate for Governor of South Carolina, 1882.
-He served as Consul General to Shanghai, China under President Cleveland from 1885-1889.
+He was a politician, elected to the South Carolina state house of representatives, 1878-82, the last two years as Lieutenant Governor.
+He was an unsuccessful candidate for Governor of South Carolina in 1882.
+He served as US Consul General to Shanghai, China under President Cleveland from 1885-1889.
 He died suddenly of a stroke in 1896.

 Birth